learn-co-curriculum/dsc-building-an-object-oriented-simulation/README.md

 If this all seems a bit daunting, don't worry!
 We'll provide much more detail as we build this step-by-step during the lab.

 Let's move on to the lab and get started!

+## Summary

+In this lesson, you learned about best practices for simulating things in the real world using Object-Oriented Programming!